11lunaric11/Weather-Dashboard/README.md

 🌦️ Weather Dashboard
 A sleek and interactive Weather Dashboard that provides real-time weather updates, a 5-day forecast, and dynamic features like geolocation, temperature unit toggle, and dark mode.
-Built with HTML, CSS, and JavaScript, and powered by the Here’s a **cool and professional `README.md`** file for your Weather Dashboard project:
+Built with HTML, CSS, and JavaScript.

 ---